correctomatic/correctomatic-in-a-box/README.md

 - Client certificate: `/etc/docker/certs/correctomatic-client-certificate.pem`
 - Client private key: `/etc/docker/certs/correctomatic-private-key.pem`

 They should be copied to the local machine in a directory.
 For example, you can use `~/.correctomatic/certs/`, and the names are, by convention, `ca.pem`, `cert.pem`, and `key.pem`.
-There is an script that does this for you:`utils\docker_download_certs.sh`).
+There is an script that does this for you:`utils\docker_download_certs.sh`), you will need to have `sshpass` installed before running it.

 #### Test connection from local machine: